 It is well-recognised that the regulatory frameworks under which higher education providers operate - regardless of their category - are burdensome.
-Nowhere is this more apparent than as exhibited through the Higher Education Threshold Standards, where the policy approach to oversight of the operations of providers might be viewed stifling.
+Nowhere is this more apparent than as exhibited through the Higher Education Threshold Standards, where the obligations need to be capable of policy approach to oversight of the operations of providers might be viewed stifling.